 Keith was nominated as one of the most influential people in gamification globally by Gamification Summit (2014), as well as the top 100 gamification innovator/consultant by Sparkah.
-He conceptualized Gametize’s gamification design framework, and speaks on gamification globally, including Gamification Summit in San Francisco, HR Congress in Manila, and Loyalty Summit, in Mumbai.
-His interests are in using game thinking and positive psychology to solve engagement problems, and new OBHR frameworks that increases “happiness” for the organizations.
+He designed Gametize’s gamification design framework, and speaks on gamification globally, including Gamification Summit in San Francisco, HR Congress in Manila, and Loyalty Summit, in Mumbai.
+His interests are in using game thinking and positive psychology to solve engagement problems, and designing extremely simple user experience for people to get hooked.
+Motivation theories and frameworks entrigues him as much as learning about management and scaling methodologies.

 Probably irrelevant to you.
 My Bucket Playlist: